George Hodel

-George Hill Hodel (October 10, 1907 – May 17, 1999) was an American physician, and a suspect in the murder of Elizabeth Short, the Black Dahlia.
-He was never formally charged with the crime but, at the time, police considered him a viable suspect, and two of his children believe he was guilty.
-He was also accused of raping his daughter, Tamar Hodel, but was acquitted of that crime.
+George Hill Hodel (October 10, 1907 – May 17, 1999) was an American physician, and a prime suspect in the 1947 murder of Elizabeth Short, also known as the Black Dahlia.
+He was initially considered a viable suspect but never formally charged with the crime and police ultimately cleared him after several weeks of investigation.
+However, two of Hodel's children believe he was guilty of killing Short.
+Hodel was also charged with the rape of his daughter, Tamar Hodel, but was acquitted of that crime.
 He lived overseas several times, primarily in the Philippines between 1950 and 1990.